rijkvanzanten/CMDA-datavis/README.md

-# Data Visualisation
+# Data Visualization

-My visualisation of my keystrokes of the past two weeks or so.
+My visualization of my keystrokes of two weeks in October 2016.

-Uses D3 and the web audio api for the visualisations.
+Uses D3 and the web audio api for the visualizations.
 Uses ES6 classes and RequireJS for easier code management.

-Expects a bg.mp3 file in the mp3 directory for the ambient music and a keyboard.mp3 file for the keyboard clicking effect.
-The files I used are a whopping 141MB, so I won't upload it to GitHub

-✌🏻
+## Installation
+Clone this repo.
+It's all static HTML / CSS / JS so no further build step required.

+## Usage
+Run this app with a http-server for RequireJS and D3 to be able to import files.
+I recommend using something like [`http-server`](https://npmjs.com/http-server).

+Note: this datavisualization doesn't play nicely with Safari, due to it's strict anti autoplay policies.